nus-cs2103-AY1920S2/duke/docs/README.md

 - `find` <br>
     Allows you to find all tasks with that given keyword in your listsOfTasks. <br>
-    Example: `find book` returns you only tasks with "book" in its description Expected Output: ![](find_success_image.png)
+    Example: `find book` returns you only tasks with "book" in its description <br>
+    Expected Output: ![](find_success_image.png)
                      Picture: find Success Image